pires/kubernetes-elasticsearch-cluster/README.md

 ## Pre-requisites

 * Kubernetes cluster with **alpha features enabled** (tested with v1.5.2 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster))
-* `kubectl` configured to access your cluster master API Server
+* `kubectl` configured to access the cluster master API Server

 <a id="build-images">

 ## Build images (optional)

-Providing your own version of [the images automatically built from this repository](https://github.com/pires/docker-elasticsearch-kubernetes) will not be supported.
+Providing one's own version of [the images automatically built from this repository](https://github.com/pires/docker-elasticsearch-kubernetes) will not be supported.
 This is an *optional* step.
-You have been warned.
+One has been warned.

 ## Test